-In addition to the online application and $50 application fee that must be submitted, international students must provide the following additional materials in order to be considered for admission:
+Students must fill out the online application and submit a $50 application fee.
+International students must provide the following additional materials in order to be considered for admission:

-1. TOEFL or IELTS scores - Villanova University requires international applicants to demonstrate their proficiency in English.
+1. TOEFL or IELTS scores.
+Villanova University requires international applicants to demonstrate their proficiency in English.
 For the TOEFL, we require a score of 80 on the internet-based test, and 6.5 for the IELTS.
-More information about the TOEFL test can be obtained at www.ets.org/toefl.
-More information about IELTS can be obtained atwww.ielts.org.
+More information about the TOEFL test can be obtained here.
+More information about IELTS can be obtained here.
 IELTS scores must be sent directly from the British Council.

 Please Note: Unofficial TOEFL scores may be submitted and will be accepted once Graduate Studies has verified them through ETS.
 Please contact the Graduate Studies Office for more information.

-2. Credentials evaluation- Villanova’s Graduate College of Liberal Arts and Sciences requires that transcripts from colleges and universities outside the U.S. and Canada undergo a course-by-course analysis by an expert academic credential evaluator in the United States.
+2. Credential evaluation.
+Villanova requires that transcripts from colleges and universities outside the U.S. and Canada undergo a course-by-course analysis by an expert academic credential evaluator in the United States.
 Students are responsible for paying all fees for such evaluations and must make arrangements with the credential evaluation company to send and receive their documents.
 The fee is approximately $160.
 Villanova recommends the members of the National Association of Credential Evaluation Services (NACES) as acceptable evaluators.
-Information about NACES can be found at www.naces.org.
+Information about NACES can be found here.

-**Financial certification must be provided upon offer of admission- Official financial certification in the amount of $22,000 (amount subject to change) which covers tuition and living expenses for 1 academic year is a requirement for all international students in need of an F1 Visa.
-Financial certification must only be provided upon an offer of admission
+**Financial certification must be provided upon offer of admission.
+Official financial certification in the amount of $22,000 (amount subject to change) which covers tuition and living expenses for 1 academic year is a requirement for all international students in need of an F1 Visa.

 “Classes are usually very small, so there is always an opportunity for individual work with professors.” – Tatjana Prsa, Slovenia, Master of Science, Biology.